ecellvit/QuizFeed-Backend/README.md

 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/showAllAttempted
 2. Header must have Authorization Token with access teacher
 3. Expecting quiz_id as quiz_id(int) in  JSON format
-4. If Successfull returns attempted_persons Json containing Person ID as Key and Person Name as Value
+4. If Successfull returns persons_attempt Json containing Person ID as Key and Person Name as Value